Leonardo Farkas

-Leonardo Julio Farkas Klein (Santiago, Chile, born March 20, 1967) is a Chilean businessman and philanthropist of Hungarian and Jewish descent, his wealth comes from iron mining companies operating in Chile.
+Leonardo Julio Farkas Klein (born March 20, 1967) is a Chilean businessman and philanthropist of Hungarian-Jewish descent, his wealth comes from iron mining companies operating in Chile.
 His philanthropy includes involvement in the Chilean Telethon, and people affected by disasters or in a vulnerable situation.

 Early years

 Farkas's parents were Hungarian Jews who emigrated from Transylvania to South America in 1939.
 His father, Daniel Farkas was one of various Hungarians in Chile active in iron mining in southern Atacama Region, in a geological region known as the Chilean Iron Belt.
 He was one of the businessmen that remained independent at a time when fellow Hungarian Andrés Andai rapidly expanded his mining operations in the 1950s.
 Daniel Farkas worked at the Compañía Minera Santa Bárbara, a company led by Andai's rival Emérico Letay, where the brothers of his wife, Francisco and José Klein had each a 30% stake.
 Over time he also developed his own mining businesses and owned among other things a glass bottle factory.

 Daniel Farkas lost much of his wealth with the nationalization of mines in Brazil in the 1950s and with the Allende administration's nationalization of iron mining in 1971.

 Leonardo Farkas studied business administration at the University of Santiago, Chile.